rongqingpin/Cheatsheets/git.md

 `$ git status`
 `$ git log`
 `$ git diff HEAD`: show the difference with the most recent commit
+`$ git remote -v`: check which remote directory is connected

 ---